nathanael-fijalkow/games_book/_build/html/_sources/9_Timed/forward_algorithm.md

 Liu-Smolka algorithm for least fixpoint of $f_W$
 ```

-{numref}`9-algo:LS98` can be seen as an alternation of forward
-exploration and backward propagation.

 ```{margin}
 Our version of the algorithm slightly differs from the original one {cite}`LS98`: we let $\textsf{Dep}(v'):=\{(v,T)\}$ at the penultimate line